-The guidelines for cumulative dissertations were published on the 3 July 2013 in the Bulletin of the Vienna University of Technology.
+The guidelines for cumulative dissertations were published on the 3 July 2013 in the Bulletin of the TU Wien.
 They are the result of discussions between the curricular comission for the doctoral studies and the vice rector for academic affairs with substantial contributions by the Fachschaft Doktorat.

 You will find the guidelines here (only in German).